 - When: Every day for breakfast 7 am-12.30 pm, lunch 12.30-6 pm, dinner from 6 pm on.
 Brunch Friday to Sunday 12.30-3 pm.

 One of the most scenic rooftop restaurants in Rome is an organic vegan and vegetarian eatery.
 Mater Terrae is the gourmet restaurant of the luxurious 5-star Bio Hotel Raphael, one of the best hotels near Piazza Navona.
 While enjoying a meal at Mater Terrae, take in the fantastic view of the rooftops and domes of the city center and beyond including the nearby Chiostro del Bramante up to Saint Peter’s dome.

 The dishes on the menu, all made with ingredients from organic and biodynamic farming, offer a diverse range of flavors and are aesthetically beautiful, perfectly in line with the artsy elegance of the hotel always proud to display masterpieces of artists such as Mirò, Picasso, and De Chirico.

 The scenic facade covered with wisteria and Virginia creeper is the perfect introduction to Mater Terrae where customers will enjoy a 360-degree view of the city and sophisticated meals at the same time.

-Apart from a choice of tasting menus, some of the dishes you can order in this elegant Roman rooftop restaurant include beetroot risotto with Gorgonzola sauce, small sphere of Venere black rice and carrot mousse, home-made ravioli filled with pumpkin, mountain butter and sage with pear in “Dolce Forte” sauce, and revisited eggplant Parmigiana, smoked scamorza and gently spicy tomato coulis.
+Apart from a choice of tasting menus, some of the dishes you can order in this elegant Roman rooftop restaurant include beetroot risotto with Gorgonzola sauce, a small sphere of Venere black rice and carrot mousse, home-made ravioli filled with pumpkin, mountain butter and sage with pear in “Dolce Forte” sauce, and revisited eggplant Parmigiana, smoked scamorza cheese, and gently spicy tomato coulis.